swfans/swars/README.md

 Using Minimal System and the MinGW toolchain available within, it is possible to build the executable using the same way as for UNIX systems, with bash and autotools.
-This will generate a proper executable, though without embedded resources like the icon.

 First install the dependencies - mingw32, since we need 32-bit toolchain: